braintapper/neewer-gl1/README.md

 ## Other Notes

+The script seems to work best when the Windows Neewer Live app is installed and running.

 For my uses, the script is feature complete in the sense that I probably won't be updating the script very often, unless my own needs require me to.

 If you need more functionality, feel free to create your own fork.